 You might have seen white crackle glaze before on Raku Ceramics, this has a very similar effect, except there’s no shiny glaze, just the natural, matte clay.

-In total, I took four pieces to raku and two of them turned out beautifully, (they’ll be uploaded to my shop in the coming days).
+In total, I took four pieces to raku and two of them turned out beautifully.
 Unfortunately, the other two were broken during the firing process (this is common with raku fired pottery).

-You may ask, so what do you do with those broken pieces that you put so much time and effort into making?
+So what do I do with those broken pieces that I put so much time and effort into making?
 Most of the time I use the pieces of my broken pottery to make mosaic artwork, but due to the wabi sabi nature of raku pottery, it makes it an ideal candidate for kinsugi.

 Kinsugi is the Japanese art of repairing broken pottery by mending the areas of breakage with lacquer dusted or mixed with powdered gold, silver, or platinum.
 As a philosophy, it treats breakage and repair as part of the history of an object, rather than something to disguise.